Silicone: Building construction

 The strength and reliability of silicone rubber are widely acknowledged in the construction industry.
 One-part silicone sealants and caulks are in common use to seal gaps, joints and crevices in buildings.
 One-part silicones cure by absorbing atmospheric moisture, which simplifies installation.
 In plumbing, silicone grease is typically applied to O-rings in brass taps and valves, preventing lime from sticking to the metal.

 Structural silicone has also been used in curtain wall building façades since 1974 when the Art Institute of Chicago became the first building to receive exterior glass fixed only with the material.
 Silicone membranes have been used to cover and restore industrial roofs, thanks to its extreme UV resistance, and ability to keep their waterproof performance for decades.

+3D printing

+Silicone rubber can be 3D printed (liquid deposition modelling, LDM) using pump-nozzle extrusion systems.
+Standard silicone formulations are optimized to be used by extrusion and injection moulding machines and are not applicable in LDM-based 3D printing.
+The rheological behavior and the pot life need to be adjusted for use with LDM.

+3D printing also requires the use of a removable support material that is compatible with the silicone rubber.

 Coatings

 Silicone films can be applied to such silica-based substrates as glass to form a covalently bonded hydrophobic coating.
 Such coatings were developed for use on aircraft windshields to repel water and to preserve visibility, without requiring mechanical windshield wipers which are impractical at supersonic speeds.
 Similar treatments were eventually adapted to the automotive market in products marketed by Rain-X and others.

 Many fabrics can be coated or impregnated with silicone to form a strong, waterproof composite such as silnylon.

 A silicone polymer can be suspended in water by using stabilizing surfactants.
 This allows water-based formulations to be used to deliver many ingredients that would otherwise require a stronger solvent, or be too viscous to use effectively.
 For example, a waterborne formulation using a silane's reactivity and penetration ability into a mineral-based surface can be combined with water-beading properties from a siloxane to produce a more-useful surface protection product.